stephansturges/WALDO/README.md

 ... and then wait a week or so for your global-shutter, fixed-focus, high-sensitivity sensor to arrive :)

 # Why?

 In the amateur and professional UAV space there is a need for simple and cheap tools that can be used to determine safe emergency landing spots, avoiding crashes and potential harm to people.

 # How does it work?

-The neural network is a YOLOV7-based single-shot-detector, trained on my own synthetic dataset!
+The neural network is a YOLO-based single-shot-detector, trained on my own synthetic dataset!

 # Update 2022 11 30

 Alpha 0.2: introducing network / model *no3* which is a full-sized YOLOv7.
 This network performs an order of magnitude better in terms of accuracy and detection but also runs at <10% of the speed on an embedded camera from Luxonis.

+# Update 2022 12 13

+Alpha 0.3: introducing a new network which is based on a quantized / pruned / sparsified yoloV5 model which runs at 4-5 FPS on the embedded system.
+I'm also adding this model in ONNX format for use on other devices.
+General mAP is still quite low for most use cases.

 # Update 2022 11 24